Pet rental: Cat cafés

-Dog cafés are popular in Korea and the United States.
-One café in Santa Monica, named Grounds and Hounds, sponsors shelter dogs that are up for adoption.
+Dog cafés are also popular in Korea and the United States.
+In Korea, dogs in the café are from puppy mills and are not up for adoption.
+One café in Los Angeles, Grounds and Hounds, sponsors shelter dogs that are up for adoption.
 Customers can pet these puppies in a designated area of the café.
-In Korea, dogs in the café are from puppy mills and are not up for adoption.
-This practice, however, is changing quickly.
-Dogs in cafés like Grounds and Hounds are adoptable shelter dogs, some suffering from physical illnesses.
-In these cafés, strict health codes are enforced, requiring animals and food to be separated.
-For the animals to stay overnight, the café was built in an industrial zone - which is a requirement given by the L.A.
-Health Department.
+For the animals to stay overnight, the café was built in an industrial zone, which is a requirement given by the Los Angeles Health Department.